aRod209/bouncing-square/README.md

 To Run:
 1. Download files.
-2. Using terminal, change directory into the pong folder (folder containing Game.java).
+2. Using terminal, change directory into the pong folder (folder containing Pong.java).
-3. To compile: javac Game.java
+3. To compile: javac Pong.java
-4. To run: java Game
+4. To run: java Pong

 Possible additions:
 1. restart feature